Asking your boss for a raise – or your new employer for a higher starting salary – is never an easy conversation to have.

 It is important to understand how a company is performing.
 Have they posted record profits for the previous year, or is their financial performance below their targets?
 Have they made many redundancies in the past 12 months?

-All of these factors will have an effect on whether the organisation is going to pay above/below or on the market rate salary for a role.
+All of these factors will have an effect on whether the organisation is going to pay above/below or on the market rate salary for a role, making it an important question to consider when getting the salary you want.

 Research the market and find out how much employees carrying out similar roles are paid.
 The key is to present a clear and confident argument with examples of similar jobs both inside and outside the organisation.